NYUCCL/psiTurk/README.md

 your participant's browser.
 Most of the code can be found in `static/js/task.js`.
-It works by dynamically changing the html document served to participants in `templates/exp.html` and communicating with the server code which can be found in `psiturk/psiturk.py`.
-PsiTurk assigns a condition and counterbalance to each participant.
+It works by dynamically changing the html document served to participants in `templates/exp.html` and communicating with the server code which can be found in `psiturk/psiturk.py`. **psiTurk** assigns a condition and counterbalance to each participant.
 PsiTurk actively manages the condition and counterbalance subjects are assigned to, helping you fill them in evenly.
-These are fed into JavaScript via code in `static/js/psiturk.js`.
-You can tell PsiTurk how many conditions and counterbalance identities there are in the dashboard's "Expt Info" tab.
+These are fed into Javascript via code in `static/js/psiturk.js`.
+You can tell **psiTurk** how many conditions and counterbalance identities there are in the dashboard's "Expt Info" tab.

 Deployment